nasa-gibs/onearth/docker/varnish_cache/README.md

 ## [default.vcl](default.vcl)

 This configures the Varnish cache behavior for OnEarth.
-By default, GetCapabilities requests will be cached for 1 hour, while other requests will be cached for 5 minutes.
+By default, GetCapabilities requests will be cached for 1 hour, while other requests will not be cached.